HardlyDifficult/Crypto/Bitcoin.md

 ### Other Points

  - Enables illegal trading
-   - But one could argue it does enable any more than cash does.
+   - But, one could argue it does not enable this any more than cash does.
  - 51% attack is not viable for Bitcoin
    - The amount of resources being spent on Bitcoin is too big for any entity to take on.
 That is not true for other cryptocurrencies.
  - Node Sustainability
    - There is no reward or other direct incentive for operating nodes, and the cost to do so is increasing.
  - Myth: Bitcoin is private
-   - No.  There are no names in the system, but every transaction is public and anyone can trace where money came from and where it goes.
+   - No.  There are no names in the system, but every transaction is public and anyone can trace where money comes from and where it goes.

 ## Resources